joknarf/thefly/README.md

 ## Customize env

 Putting your env in `~/.fly.d/.flyrc` will be automatically sourced (must be compatible with different shells)
-Putting additional env in `~/.fly.d/.<shell>rc` will be automatically sourced for shell
+Putting additional shell specific env in `~/.fly.d/.<shellname>rc` (.bashrc/.kshrc/.zshrc), will be automatically sourced for shell.

 ## Download/activate your env/plugins from your fly git repo or web server